You are here

 For more information on this topic, you will find details about the two different ways to cite a source (footnotes or directly in the text) in the downloadable presentation below.

 Here is a complete post about plagiarism, including a downloadable guide to learn how to avoid it!
-Remember Essec professors are using an anti-plagiarism software to analyze theses and dissertations.
+Remember ESSEC professors are using an anti-plagiarism software to analyze theses and dissertations.

 Lastly, all the references you have used will have to be included in the bibliography at the end of your document.
 There are different ways to organize and format it, but what matters most is to pick one and stick to it, so that your bibliography is homogeneous.